Hopscotch (art experience): Portland, Oregon

 The bar has cocktails and non-alcoholic drinks, as well as a festival-inspired nostalgic food menu.
 Food options include ice cream, macaroni and cheese, popcorn, and waffles.
 The Capri Sun is a passion fruit margarita with chamoy and the Celestial Unicorn has butterfly pea lemonade, lavender, and edible glitter on the rim.
 Hopscotch served Kate's Ice Cream in 2024.

+In 2026, Hopscotch was among local restaurants, community organizations, and other businesses that joined the "We Are Rip City" campaign in support of the Moda Center renovation project.